Curriculum of the Master of Data Science for Public Policy

 Semester 3 + 4

-- Data science and decision making
+- Data science

 The master's thesis is the capstone project of the two-year programme.
 The aim of the module is to enable students to prove their capacity, depth of knowledge and skill level in data science for public policy, by designing, planning and implementing a research project that contributes to developing a solution for a scientific or societal challenge.
 It is expected that students will make full use of the variety of technical tools, methodologies and academic knowledge that they have acquired over the course of their graduate education to deliver a dissertation in the broader field of data science.